We set out to find the top 5 most generous places in Canada and found 7 small communities with big hearts (with 2 ties for 3rd and 4th place!).

 Charitable Impact is here to support your giving.
 By looking at your budget and giving priorities, you can decide whether you can commit to giving.
 Our Impact Account can enable you to give immediately, even if you don’t know what charities you would like to support.

-If you want to learn or talk about how to get more engaged to help support charities and non-profits, please reach out to us.
-Our Donor Experience Team is here to respond to your questions, help you think through ideas, and give you confidence as you take action.
-Get in touch by phone (1-877-531-0580), chat (www.charitableimpact.com), or email (email@example.com).
+Charitable Impact is here to support your giving.
+If you want to learn or talk about how to get more engaged to help support charities, reach out to us.
+Get in touch by phone (1-877-531-0580), chat (www.charitableimpact.com), or email ([email protected]).